stripe/stripe-terminal-ios/README.md

 # stripe-pos-ios

-You can find the latest alpha release of the Point of Sale SDK on the [Releases page](https://github.com/stripe/stripe-pos-ios/releases).
-While the SDK is in private alpha, it will only be available for download as a zipped release package.
-In the future, it will also be available on Cocoapods and Carthage.
+While the Point of Sale SDK is in private alpha, it will only be available for download as a zipped release package.
+You can find the latest alpha release of SDK on the [Releases page](https://github.com/stripe/stripe-pos-ios/releases).
+(In the future, we'll also make the SDK available via the usual channels: Cocoapods and Carthage.)

 The zipped release package contains: